skirienkopanea/skirienkopanea.github.io/cv.md

 * English (full working proficency)
 * Dutch (limited working proficency)
 * Catalan (full working proficency)
-* Attempts to speak Portuguese and French after a few beers, Russian after a few shots...
-* Open to learn and acquire new romance or germanic language proficency on demand

 ## Education
 * Delft University of Technology: BSc Computer Science (2020 - currently enrolled)